MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_Rx/README.md

 The extra wait state is inserted in line 113 in mem/mem.vhd.
 The arbitration between CPU and DMA is handled in lines 128-140.

+## Test program
+The program enters a busy loop polling the write pointer from the DMA.
+When the write pointer is updated an entire Ethernet frame has been received.
+The firdt 16 bytes (including the 2 byte length field) are printed to screen, and the read pointer is updated.

+Note that the value read from the write pointer may not be valid, due to a race condition.
+Because the CPU accesses the memory only 1 byte at a time, the write pointer may be updated between reading the first and the second byte.
+Instead, the CPU relies on the correctness of the length field.

+Note also that the receiver effectively operates in promiscuous mode, i.e. performs no filtering of MAC addresses.
+This is not really necessary, because the Nexyx board is connected to a switch, and the switch performs automatically the MAC address filtering.